 Why do Junkyards Charge Entrance Fees?

-Some self-service junkyards charge an entrance fee (normally less then $10) to walk around.
+Some self-service junkyards charge an entrance fee (normally less than $10) to walk around.
 This is to help cover maintenance and administrative costs that the yard incurs.

 Can you Negotiate with a Junkyard?